 Making the Most of Digital

 With digital technologies paving the way forward for the new norm, it is in these technologies that we can find ways to resolve these challenges.
-This is where HCL Digital Workplace Services comes to the fore, backed by decades of high-level engagement experience and pioneering engineering.
+This is where HCLTech Digital Workplace Services comes to the fore, backed by decades of high-level engagement experience and pioneering engineering.

 Changes need to be made at the leadership level, with strict and transparent work policies.
 Boundaries can be created with the help of time-tracking software tools.
-In addition, HCL also provisions a tool-based collaboration index, which can evaluate customer experience in real time, and custom-build applications, workflows, and bots, that can augment performance tracking, monitoring, and evaluation in digital workspaces.
+In addition, HCLTech also provisions a tool-based collaboration index, which can evaluate customer experience in real time, and custom-build applications, workflows, and bots, that can augment performance tracking, monitoring, and evaluation in digital workspaces.

 Next-generation management solutions can offer instant IT support and automated ticket resolution to reduce downtime and help maintain normal work schedules.
 Cognitive AI-enabled assistance can offer predictive support for greater efficiency as well.
 Secure data access can be enabled by robust, encrypted platforms which can create virtual environments removed from external devices.
-Fully managed digital workspaces, seamless OS migrations, and interactive walk-in zones, that form some of the many HCL Fluid Workplace offerings around virtual workspaces, remote collaboration, and adaptive security can help bring the office to your home as well.
+Fully managed digital workspaces, seamless OS migrations, and interactive walk-in zones, that form some of the many HCLTech Fluid Workplace offerings around virtual workspaces, remote collaboration, and adaptive security can help bring the office to your home as well.

 Solving Problems in Digital and Beyond

 Intricately designed digital tools and solutions for virtual workspaces go a long way toward solving the challenges faced by employees all over the globe.
 However, the right leadership approach is vital to ensuring that practices are tweaked to adjust to the remote structure in a way that makes work accessible and convenient for all.